projectsbydan/react-time-heatmap/README.md

 - made with React Hooks
 - uses CSS Grid to create the arrangement
 - styles applied with sass modules
+- the animations in the images are just for example, the component will rerender only when new entries are passed
 - support by any browser that supports grids (not IE)

 Checkout more of me and my work at https://projectsbydan.com